The Cohort 2020-2023 application period closes on March 11. Finalists will be notified in June 2020.

 Strong applicants will bring a knowledge of and experience in the art and science of health care services, a unique perspective as providers on health and health care systems, and a commitment to relationships with patients and communities.

-The following materials are required to complete and submit an application to the Clinical Scholars Program.
-All materials must be submitted by March 14th at 3pm EST. Late applications will not be accepted.
+The following materials are required to complete and submit an application for Clinical Scholars.
+All materials must be submitted by March 11 at 3pm ET.
+Late applications will not be accepted.
 Applicants are encouraged to start applications early and submit applications ahead of the deadline.
 Each team completes one application.

 - 5-page ‘Wicked Problem Application Narrative’ describing the community’s ‘wicked problem’, the team’s approach to the ‘wicked problem’, additional members of the team, outcome measures of success, and sustainability planning